ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 the need to copy formulas as rows are added/deleted from a table.
 The Pyspread [PySpread] project uses Python as the formula language, which increases the expressivity of formulas.
-A more radical approach is taken by the Stencila system [Stencila], which provides a document structure that includes cells that execute formulas, including the display of of data tables;
+A more radical approach is taken by
-cells may execute statements from many languages including Python and R.
+Stencila [Stencila].
+Stencila is not really a spreadsheet system; it is a document system that provides ways to execute code that can update tables (more along the lines of a Jupyter notebook [Pere2015]).
+Stencila supports a variety of languages including JavaScript, Python, and SQL.
+However, Stencila strays from features that spreadsheet users expect:
+(a) easily associating code with data values and (b) avoiding considerations of data dependencies in calculations.

 Even with these innovations,
 serious deficiencies remain in spreadsheets:

-1. The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts (although Stencila does provide a limited form of scripting).
+1. The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts.
 2. It is almost impossible to reuse spreadsheet formulas, especially to allow software systems to reuse calculations done in spreadsheets.